-The principal driver IC and module products placed into commerce by Himax are for the purposes of Himax's SD and CMR as determined to be DRC Conflict Free under our good faith.
+The principal driver IC and module products placed into commerce by Himax are for the purposes of

+Himax's SD and CMR as determined to be DRC Conflict Free under our good faith.
 The information in these Sections is outlined based upon those product families.

-1) Display driver IC - they are used primarily for any-sized thin film transistor-liquid crystal display

-(TFT-LCD) panels like mobile, desktop monitors, notebook computers and televisions.

-- 2) Video processor IC they are used primarily in TFT-LCD panels to process video image such as convert 2D to 3D pictures. - 3) LCOS micro display model they are PICO projectors. - 4) CMOS IC they are image sensors used in customer electronics such as digital camera to process and capture pictures. - 5) Analog IC they are used primarily to power IC chips and white Light-Emitting Diode (LED) drivers. - 6) Wafer Level Optics (WLO) -they are optical products manufactured using semiconductor process on wafers.
+- 1) Display driver IC they are used primarily for any-sized thin film transistor-liquid crystal display (TFT-LCD) panels like mobile, desktop monitors, notebook computers and televisions. - 2) Video processor IC they are used primarily in TFT-LCD panels to process video image such as convert 2D to 3D pictures. - 3) LCOS micro display model they are PICO projectors. - 4) CMOS IC they are image sensors used in customer electronics such as digital camera to process and capture pictures. - 5) Analog IC they are used primarily to power IC chips and white Light-Emitting Diode (LED) drivers.

-These products are outsourced to our 43 affected suppliers to be manufactured in four phases (Fab, Bumping, Taping and Assembly), and the finished driver IC and module products are sold to the downstream electronics industry to be included and assembled in their finished products.
+These products are outsourced to our 38 affected suppliers to be manufactured in four phases (Fab, Bumping, Taping and Assembly), and the finished driver IC and module products are sold to the downstream electronics industry to be included and assembled in their finished products.
 Most of these products contain 3GT are necessary for the production of these products.

 Himax fully relies on our suppliers for the ultimate veracity of their smelter information, since Himax does not have any direct control over or contact with the smelters.
-Based on the survey results of our 43 affected suppliers' returned EICC templates, Himax found no reasonable basis for independently determining that these validated smelters or those undergoing validation processes, sourced Covered Minerals that directly or indirectly finance or benefit armed groups in the Covered Countries.
+Based on the survey results of our 38 affected suppliers' returned RMI templates, Himax found no reasonable basis for independently determining that these validated smelters or those undergoing validation processes, sourced Covered Minerals that directly or indirectly finance or benefit armed groups in the Covered Countries.